Pesicp/XStream-Player-Kodi21/README.md

 - Visible main menu items
 - Data loading toggles (Live TV, Movies, Series)

-### Data Loading Toggles
+### Data Loading

-Each profile has toggles to enable/disable loading of Live TV, Movies, and Series data.
+Each profile can enable/disable loading of Live TV, Movies, and Series data.
 When a category is disabled:

 - Its data is not fetched from the server during refresh
 - Its menu items are hidden from the main menu